Bayesian Analyses - Effective Reporting

 Hypothesis Estimate Est.Error CI.Lower CI.Upper Evid.Ratio Post.Prob Star

-The Bayes Factor for the hypothesis that weight results in a lower likelihood of an automatic transmission is >1,000,000 with a posterior probability of >0.999.
+The Bayes Factor for the hypothesis that higher vehicle weight is associated with a higher probability of an automatic transmission is >1,000,000 with a posterior probability of >0.999.

 Summary